2017 registration is open!! spots are limited!!!

 The finishers’ award for the 50 miler is a hand crafted medallion using organic materials gathered on the course and preserved in resin.
 The 50K award is a hand made coffee mug and for the Half Marathon is a piece of Navajo jewelry, created specifically for this event by a local family.
 Each of our awards is unique- you can choose the one that speaks to you.
 Special awards will be given to the top 3 overall male and female finishers for each distance as well.

 We hope that you will join us at the finish line for as long as you’d like to welcome home the other finishers.
 One of our goals this year is to create a welcoming environment for you to hang out with old and new friends.
-To make this possible, we will have the following amenities present at the finish line to keep you comfortable- shade, seating, Navajo tacos, heated tents, drinks, hot showers, and recovery tent.
+To make this possible, we will have the following amenities present at the finish line to keep you comfortable- shade, seating, Navajo tacos, heated tents, drinks, and recovery tent.

 Join us on Sunday for a special sweat lodge ceremony at the Hogan aid station at 10am.
 Do not miss this opportunity, it is a chance of a lifetime and an experience that you will never forget.
 A $10 donation is requested for the Navajo elder conducting the ceremony.